EWaterman/EWaterman.github.io/_posts/Ch3/0003-05-01-what-makes-a-good-partner.md

 Also, **make sure you know what currency the artist's page rate is in**!
 This got confusing for me when I was looking at both Canadian and US artists.

-Depending on the person, **page rate can be negotiable, but remember that you get what you pay for**.
+**Remember that you get what you pay for**.
 Don’t set any expectations if you only plan on paying someone $40 a page to ink and colour your comic.
-(Side note, that’s waaay to low of a page rate.
-That's significantly less than minimum wage!)
+(Side note, that’s way too low of a page rate.
+Given the amount of time it takes to make just one page, that's likely significantly less than minimum wage!)

 Remember that artists are people too!
 They’ve spent years honing their skills, and it takes many, many, many hours to complete even a single page of a comic.
 Artists have bills to pay and mouths to feed just like everyone else so make sure they’re getting a fair wage.

+If you can't afford a decent wage for your artist, you might be better off simply hiring them to make an 8 page teaser to pitch to publishers with.

 <br>